Inclusion and Diversity

 Center for Inclusion & Diversity

-The Center for Inclusion & Diversity is dedicated to fostering a community of equity and inclusive excellence at Caltech.
+The Center for Inclusion & Diversity seeks to foster an environment where various perspectives are not just valued, but celebrated.
 The center offers a wide range of opportunities to build cultural competencies and skills, promotes and provides access to educational resources that advance academic and personal goals of inclusion, and hosts affinity spaces and skill-building opportunities for all members of the Institute community to engage with issues related to diversity and individual identities.

 For more information, contact Nicole Weaver-Goller, senior director of development.